Awards and Recognition

 We're among an elite group to be recognized by the American Nurses Credentialing Center as a Magnet®-designated hospital – its highest recognition.
 Just 7 percent of hospitals in the United States receive this designation, and such hospitals have lower patient mortality, fewer medical complications, improved patient and employee safety and higher patient and staff satisfaction.
 At Children’s National, nurses partner in the decision-making, implementation and evaluation of the art and science of patient care.
 Our nurses continually evaluate care challenges and improvements that result in enhanced outcomes for the patient, the family and the organization.
 Children’s National President and CEO Kurt Newman says, “Our nurses’ hard work and dedication to their profession and to children is shown in the extraordinary care they provide every day.”

 Recognized for Quality & Safety

-Children’s National has been designated as a Leapfrog Group 2017 Top Hospital – one of only 10 children’s hospitals in the United States and the only one in the mid-Atlantic region.
+Children’s National has been designated as a Leapfrog Group 2018 Top Hospital.
+We're proud to have been recognized as a Top Children’s Hospital 10 times — more than any other pediatric hospital since 2007.
 The Top Hospital distinction is conveyed on hospitals that have lower infection rates, decreased lengths of stay and fewer readmissions.
 Leapfrog measures hospitals’ performance across many areas of hospital care, including critical measures like preventing medication errors and maintaining appropriate staffing levels to ensure the delivery of quality medical care.
 Learn more about our quality standards.

 Leaders in NIH Research Funding